 - Food Politics/Boycotts

 Co-op members are concerned about a wide range of world-wide political issues.
 At the same time, large corporations have been buying into the natural foods industry at an alarming rate.
 Whenever possible, the Co-op will prioritize products produced and distributed by companies whose politics and procedures are in harmony with our mission statement and goals.
 When a company is in clear contradiction to our mission statement, we will make every effort to find alternative sources for their products.
-For products which are being boycotted, please see the boycott policy.
+For products which are being boycotted, either scroll below, or see the boycott policy.